atomone-hub/genesis/README.md

 preserving immutability and thus providing real security benefits.

-Everyone who wants something different is given a way to create their own variation to compete and cooperate with the atomone hub.
-We should all be familiar with this concept, as it is how atomone itself was born--by exodus from Gaia.
+Everyone who wants something different is given a way to create their own variation to compete and cooperate with the AtomOne hub.
+We should all be familiar with this concept, as it is how AtomOne itself was born--by exodus from Gaia.

 It is possible that what we arrive at is not sufficient in the long run, and